 “I no longer ran from my problems,” Finning wrote.
 “I faced them.
 I actually started changing things and discovered the courage to so.
 It unlocked an inner consciousness that helped drive me forward for years to come.
 Just as many aspects of life come and go, so did my use of the marijuana.”

 As more and more states across the U.S. embrace the use of medical marijuana, the country’s relationship to the drug is bound to change.
+And, for people who don’t want the psychoactive properties of marijuana, the decision to buy CBD oil is another great way to get the benefits of marijuana without the high.
 Possibly the most interesting aspect of the change to come in recent years is suggested by new claims that we’re edging closer to a cure for AIDS and HIV.
 For Finning, marijuana helped him take on new struggles and battle chronic pain.
 For kids growing up in a world of legal marijuana, schools with LGBTQ+ anti-bullying initiatives firmly instituted, and a cure for HIV just on the horizon, perhaps coping with teenage pain will start to look different.